 Wetlands and other natural elements of a resiliency strategy can also serve as wildlife habitat for atrisk species.
-In Pitt County, there are 88 species or communities with some form of protection recognized by North Carolina: 16 plant species including the endangered grassleaf arrowhead, 16 natural communities and colonies, 12 bivalves species including 4 endangered ones like the Tar River spinymussel, 12 fish and crustacean species including the endangered shortnose sturgeon, 12 insect species, 11 reptile and species, amphibian 6 species including bird the endangered redwoodpecker, cockaded and three mammal species including the endangered Indian West manatee which winter in North Carolina.
+In Pitt County, there are 88 species or communities with some form of protection recognized by North Carolina: 16 plant species including the endangered grassleaf arrowhead, 16 natural communities and colonies, 12 bivalves species including 4 endangered ones like the Tar River spinymussel, 12 fish and crustacean species including the endangered shortnose sturgeon, 12 insect species, 11 reptile and amphibian species, species including bird the endangered redcockaded woodpecker, and three mammal species including the endangered West Indian manatee which winter in North Carolina.
 Diversity of the wildlife community leads to healthier wetlands that benefit resilience.
 Some of the species, especially the bivalves, also contribute directly to improving or maintaining water quality on the Tar River.

-Red-cockaded Woodpecker Source: Jim Hanula/USFS via USFWS
+Source: Jim Hanula/USFS via USFWS